Medical Malpractice Insurance Coverage Basics

 • Group Coverage: A group policy usually covers all employees at a hospital or other care facility, or a sub-set of employees.
 Some employees, such as Physicians' Assistants and Nurse Practitioners, may need to pay an additional premium for individual coverage under a group policy.

 • Personal Coverage: A health care professional may carry personal coverage even if they are covered by a group or hospital's policy.
-Whether this additional protection is necessary can depend on many factors, such as whether the group coverage limit is adequate or whether the individual practices medicine outside the group.
+Whether this additional protection is necessary can depend on many factors, such as whether the group coverage limit is adequate or whether the professional practices medicine outside the group.

 Make the Most of Your Claim